 You will need to think hard about this one.
 People like this all too often are what they are because they are careless of other people.
 They think only of themselves and what they can get out of life, regardless of how many people they hurt and offend on the way.
 But they have a sort of life force that seems to push them through life successfully.
 The Psalmist in psalm 73 grumbles about these sort of people and comforted himself saying "God is the strength of my heart and my portion for ever".

-Luke Looks Back 07
+Bible Thought - Luke Looks Back Part 7

 Luke Looks Back Chapter 7